 - The low-carb diet is generally moderate in protein, high in fat and, ideally, very low in carbohydrates.

-So, to lose weight, all you have to do is to reduce the fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
+To lose weight, all you have to do is to reduce your fat intake (as food) during the weight-loss period so that your body feeds on its own body fat.
 Once you reach your normal weight, you need to start eating more fat again to meet the body’s energy needs.
 If you add back carbohydrates instead, then you switch back to “fat storage mode” and you regain weight.

 Sounds simple, and it is, however, there are a few additional elements to consider.